cepdnaclk/e23-co2060-Hotel-Management-System/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: e23-co2060-project-template
+repository-name: e23-co2060-Hotel-Management-System
-title: Project Template
+title: Hotel Management System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template, and add more information required for your own project"